MatthewJDavis/matthewjdavis.github.io/_posts/2017-07-08-deploying-storage-to-azure-vsts.md

 These are free as long as you stay within the limits.
 Microsoft are very good at warning / disabling resources so you don't spend any money but you should keep a close eye on costs if you have monthly credit to use.
 This example doesn't store any data in the storage account so there will be no charges, if you do store data, you'll get charge / have credit reduced.

+The process is for Azure storage but can be used to deploy other Azure resources as long as you have the ARM templates.

+The steps are:
+1. Build the templates so they are outputted as artifacts
+2. Use the artifacts from the build to release the resources to an Azure subscription.

+## Setup VSTS project
 Login to VSTS and create a New Project

 [![VSTS create New Project](/images/azure-storage-vsts/vsts-new-project.png)](/images/azure-storage-vsts/vsts-new-project-big.png)

 I'm not going to be using the source control provided by VSTS because I'm using GitHub for this demo.
 VSTS offers free private repositories and integrates very nicely with the build tasks.

+## Create Build
 From the top menu I select "Build & Release" then click the + New definition

 [![VSTS create New build](/images/azure-storage-vsts/vsts-new-build.png)](/images/azure-storage-vsts/vsts-new-build-big.png)